James O'Shaughnessy Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Season Stats

-- O'Shaughnessy has hauled in 24 passes for 244 yards this season.
-He has been targeted 34 times, and puts up 16.3 yards per game.
+- O'Shaughnessy has caught 24 grabs for 244 yards this season.
+He has been targeted 34 times, and is averaging 16.3 yards per game.

-- O'Shaughnessy has been the target of 6.2% (34 total) of his team's 545 passing attempts this season.

-- The Jaguars, who rank 32nd in the NFL in points scored, have dropped back to pass 61.3% of the time while running the football 38.7% of the time.
+- So far this season, 6.2% of the 545 passes thrown by his team have gone O'Shaughnessy's way.

 - Click over to SISportsbook and find the latest player props and odds for O'Shaughnessy's matchup with the Patriots.